-Apart from this differentiator/unique selling point, what is the clear problem & solution of HUSTLE OS for founders?
+Apart from this differentiator/unique selling point, what is the clear problem & solution of BOOTSTRAP OS for founders?

 In total, the complete customer count reached 55 today.
 From that, 32 customers got the FREE template and 23 bought the full OS.

 Revenue totaled around $622 including discounts, fees, and affiliate payments.
 Factoring all of those in, I made 500$ profit.

 How does the traffic look?
 Fluctuating… (revenue not tracking in GA):

 It would be weird of me not to put a shameless plug in this article, but you can realize a Notion product or any other idea into a real business with BOOTSTRAP OS.
 Especially if you want to make an impact solving a real problem and know you need a customer-centric approach to find product-market fit.